gvwilson/thirdbit/src/fiction/in-heck/index.md

 and toppled over on its side to lie still.

 *Szzt!*
-Special Blazes' fireball its target, but the crab tank knew to brace itself.
+Special Blazes' fireball found its target, but the crab tank knew to brace itself.
 The fireball bounced across the broken ground and evaporated unnoticed.
 Another fireball,